Film and Visual Studies

 After the successful completion of the general examinations, students are expected to constitute a dissertation committee and choose a topic for the dissertation.

-To sustain satisfactory progress toward the degree, students will be expected to have their prospectus approved within five months after completion of the general examination.
-Doctoral candidates in film and visual studies will normally submit their dissertation prospectus by November 1 of their fourth year of study.
+To sustain satisfactory progress toward the degree, students will be expected to have their prospectus approved within four months after completion of the general examination.

 The Dissertation